 “The whole thing was just a thought?”

 “Bingo!”
-This was Dave’s usual response when someone saw the truth.
+This was Dave’s usual response when someone began to see the truth.

 “And the world can’t change because…?”

 “It’s no wonder we’re all high on pain killers.
 That explains a lot.”
 This was actually a valid point.
 Al was beginning to connect the dots.
-“So, if we know this, why can’t we just correct our misunderstandings and fix it?”
+“So, if we know this, why can’t we just correct ourselves and fix it?”

-“Because we’re all hypnotized by bright, shiny objects?…Karma matrix?…Zombies…Software bug?
-No one really knows.
-God, apparently, likes to make ignorant people.”
+“Because we’re all hypnotized by bright, shiny objects?…Karma matrix?…Zombies?…Software bug?
+No one really knows.”

 “So, it’s of no use,” Al responds, defeated.
 “The world will never change and it will never get better.”

-“Not as long as God keeps making more ignorant people.
+“Not as long as God keeps making ignorant people.
 Remember, ignorance is intelligent, tenacious and hardwired.
 Most of us are not willing to face the truth, even when shown the logic.
 It’s simply too scary.
 This is why we fill our days with distractions trying to squeeze a little more happiness out of objects and experiences.
-It’s this mixture of fear and hope that keeps us on the hamster wheel.
+It’s this mixture of fear and hope that keeps us on life’s hamster wheel.
 I’m assuming most people don’t even know that this is what their life boils down to.
-99.9% of us lack the knowledge and will to gain any understanding.”
+Most of us lack the will to gain an understanding.”

 “So, it’s hopeless.
 We’re trapped in this insane asylum.”

-“Relax, Al, you and I are not here to save the world!
-We are here to work on ourselves.
-The field of experience steers us towards understanding via our own suffering with the idea that hopefully—after a few good spankings—we will seek knowledge and grow up.
+“Relax, Al, you and I are not here to save the world, we are here to work on ourselves.
+The field of experience steers us via our own suffering with the idea that eventually—after a few good spankings—we will seek the right knowledge and finally grow up.
 Only then can we reap the benefits and take it easy.
 The world isn’t the problem.
-It’s our lack of understanding.
-It’s always our understanding.”
+It’s our lack of understanding, it’s always our understanding.”